 Our Goals – We pride ourselves on setting goals for our players and working hard to achieve them.
 End of the year player evaluations and optional meetings with families and our directors help keep everyone on the same page with where the player is relative to his goals.
 Here’s a basic breakdown of milestones we aim to reach throughout our program:

-In Fusion Futures, we are teaching the basics of lacrosse and getting players comfortable with the game.
-This includes having solid stick skills, an understanding of game strategies, and experience at more than one or two of the positions.
+In our 3rd-6th grade program Fusion Futures, we are teaching the basics of lacrosse and getting players comfortable with the game.
+This includes having solid stick skills, an understanding of game strategies, and experience at more than one position.
 We feel this is best achieved with an eagerness to learn and an open mind to trying out positions on both ends of the field.

 For our 7th and 8th grade Elite teams, we now begin to hone these skills and focus our players on their chosen position.
 Long poles are mandatory for defensemen when playing outdoors, and offensive players begin developing strong muscle memory of proper shooting mechanics.
 All the while we continue to stress stick skills, proper positioning and game fundamentals.
 Without these, the step into a competitive varsity program is nearly impossible.